-Messing, Ken Fryer, and a team of coworkers who have volunteered to be a part of the wildlife habitat committee.
+he majority of NestWatch partici- Messing, Ken Fryer, and a team of coworkers who have volunteered to be a part of the wildlife habitat committee.
 According to Messing, the committee consists of 12 employees, each with their unique talents: "People that love nature photography, those that like getting their hands dirty building bird houses, and even managers who enjoy nature-all are teaming up to play roles in monitoring nests at the site."

-The GM Tech Center has established nest boxes for a variety of songbirds, Eastern Screech-Owls, and Wood Ducks.
-In addition to monitoring these boxes and open-cup nests, they have also been involved in monitoring birds of prey including a Red-tailed Hawk nest and a Peregrine Falcon nest.
-The Peregrine Falcon nest was first established in 2013 and has produced seven fledglings over the last three years.
-GM NestWatch chapter members were privileged to see the 2015 Peregrine Falcon nestlings up close when they were banded by the Michigan Department of Natural Resources.
+The GM Tech Center has established nest boxes for a variety of songbirds, Eastern Screech-Owls, and and open-cup nests, they have also been involved in monitoring birds of prey including a Red-tailed Falcon nest was first established in 2013 and has produced seven fledglings over the last three years.
+GM A growing number of businesses want to improve NestWatch chapter members were privileged to see their environmental stewardship.
+One such corporate the 2015 Peregrine Falcon nestlings up close when they were banded by the Michigan Department of in Warren, Michigan.
+With more than 700 acres, the Natural Resources.
 The nestlings were aptly named Chevy, Sonic, and Dino!

 Since its inception, the chapter has grown quickly.
-Messing notes, "I never imagined, back when I was checking the two bird houses and finding House Sparrows, that I would be writing about the success of a team that has, just in our third year, monitored the return of Cliff Swallows to nest, watched a Redtailed Hawk chick fledge from a nest, and teamed up to name and band Peregrine Falcons on the company's engineering campus."
+Messing notes, "I never imagined, back when I was checking the two bird houses and finding House Sparrows, that I would be writing about the success the return of Cliff Swallows to nest, watched a Red-The GM NestWatch chapter is headed up by Paul tailed Hawk chick fledge from a nest, and teamed up to name and band Peregrine Falcons on the company's engineering campus."
 The GM Tech Center, in addition to conserving habitat and monitoring nesting birds, is building a corporate community grounded in environmental stewardship.

-Above the GM Tech Center, a biologist from the Michigan Department of Natural Resources nets a Peregrine Falcon nestling for banding.
+Above the General Motors Tech Center, a biologist from the Michigan Department of Natural Resources nets a Peregrine Falcon nestling for banding.